-- 7. Calling upon Member States to prioritise the import of fossil fuels from sources outside the Arctic while developing sustainable alternatives, with the ultimate goal of quitting fossil fuel usage; - 8.
-Recommending the transatlantic trade and investment partnership (TTIP)17 to create a strategy regarding increasing Arctic investments in infrastructure, such as sea ports for international trade; - 9.
-Directing the European Fisheries Inventory in the Central Arctic Ocean (EFICA)18 to conduct research regarding the protection of biodiversity in the region; - 10.
-Recommending the Environmental Defense Fund Europe19 to research and financially support the creation of safer drilling methods; - 11.
+- 7. Encouraging Arctic States to implement stricter regulations on the exploitation and exports of Arctic natural resources; - 8.
+Calling upon Member States to prioritise the import of fossil fuels from sources outside the Arctic while developing sustainable alternatives, with the ultimate goal of quitting fossil fuel usage; - 9.
+Recommending the transatlantic trade and investment partnership (TTIP)17 to create a strategy regarding increasing Arctic investments in infrastructure, such as sea ports for international trade; - 10.
+Directing the European Fisheries Inventory in the Central Arctic Ocean (EFICA)18 to conduct research regarding the protection of biodiversity in the region; - 11.
+Recommending the Environmental Defense Fund Europe19 to research and financially support the creation of safer drilling methods; - 12.
 Calling upon the Arctic Council to develop and propose a cap on excavation of natural resources similar to the EU Emissions Trading System, but with natural resource excavation, thus creating a market for natural resources and imposing a limit on yearly excavations;